torvalds/linux/Documentation/admin-guide/media/faq.rst

 	application to obtain such list.

 	Most of such tools need a file containing a list of channel transponders available on your area.
-So, LinuxTV developers maintain tables of Digital TV channel transponders, receiving patches from the community to keep them updated.
+So, GNU/LinuxTV developers maintain tables of Digital TV channel transponders, receiving patches from the community to keep them updated.